About Sanjana

 At age 13, within 3 years of learning the sport, she was training with the pre-professional riders, often training other owners' horses to become competition-ready.

 Sanjana competed in the Jumpers throughout high school and later went to Cornell University in 2014 to study chemical engineering.
-She was a Division 1 athlete on their NCAA Equestrian Team.
-She earned a spot out of 80 women and dedicated 10-20 hours a week to caring for, training, and competing with horses in upstate New York.
+She was a Division 1 athlete on their NCAA Equestrian Team and dedicated 10-20 hours a week to caring for, training, and competing with horses in upstate New York.

-After graduating Cornell in 2018, Sanjana began to travel around the United States deploying robotic technology in warehouses which transitioned her away from the horse training world.
+After graduating from Cornell in 2018 with a degree in Chemical Engineering, Sanjana began to travel around the United States deploying robotic technology in warehouses, which transitioned her away from the horse training world.

 What drew her to Ace was the fact that no other family wanted him and that he truly had a heart of gold.
 He went from family to family with no luck before finding Sanjana.

-Sanjana always trained the horses that others lost hope in.
-She decided Ace was no different and plunged head first into the world of dog training, taking all her knowledge and expertise from the past 15 years of training horses.
+Sanjana had always trained the horses that others lost hope in.
+She decided Ace was no different and plunged headfirst into the world of dog training, taking all her knowledge and expertise from the past 15 years of training horses.

 Ace’s Training Journey